MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/update-policy.md

 ## Failures

 With the default setting of `IsTransactional:`*`false`*, if an update policy fails, data is ingested only to the source table and not to the target table.
-The ingestion operation is considered a success.
+The ingestion operation is successful.

 The `IsTransactional:`*`true`* setting guarantees consistency between data in the source and target table.
 If an update policy fails, data isn't ingested to the source or target table.
-The ingestion operation is considered unsuccessful.
+The ingestion operation is unsuccessful.

 Common reasons for update policy failures: